 Wikicamps app - it will help to navigate you to your campsite, popular visitor spots, public washrooms etc.

 I hope that this itinerary will help you with planning your Canadian Road Trip.
 As always please feel free to like, share or comment below with any questions you may have.
-I appreciate if you use the affiliate links provided in the itinerary.
-Each time you book something using the links I get paid a small commission at absolutely no cost to you.
+I'd appreciate it if you use the affiliate links provided in the itinerary.
+Each time you book something using the links I get paid a small commission at absolutely no extra cost to you.
 This way I can create more useful content like the one above!
 Thank you!

 Join thousands of monthly readers and get my posts delivered straight to your inbox